 Getting heifers to their first breeding in the right body condition and on time can establish their “reproductive momentum” for a lifetime.
 An article in the January 2013 Bovine Veterinarian explained why creating this momentum in the herd is important.

-To keep a beef herd rolling along reproductively year after year, it’s important to strategically plan the heifer’s first breeding.
 Creating reproductive momentum so that all cows and heifers breed, calve and re-breed in a timely manner every year starts with the first-calf heifer.
 On any given operation there may be heifers ready to breed for the first time, and heifers ready to calve for the first time, whether they are home-raised or purchased replacements.
 Both groups need some attention.

 Start with the end in mind